maxtkc/mos-herb-site/work_w_me.md

 - Based on our meeting, I send you the updates to your protocol and any additional recommendations

 Our next five months together:
-- We meet once a month for 30-60 minutes to check in about how things are going and address the next layer of the onion, or to shift up formulas to better address your concerns.
+- Big session: We meet once a month to address the next layer of the onion, or to shift up formulas to better address your concerns.
-- I send you new formulas as needed.
-- We check in for 15 minutes two weeks after our longer appointment to address any questions or concerns you may have and to make sure we stay on the right track.
+- Mini session: We check in two weeks after our longer appointment to address any questions or concerns you may have and to make sure we stay on the right track.
+- I send you new formulas and refills as needed.
 - On off weeks when we’re not meeting, I send you an accountability check-in form to fill out.
 This lets me know how things are going for you that week so that I can follow your progress and track changes to see what is helping and what isn’t.

 **Cost:** $180/month for six months.
 Payment plans available at no additional charge.

 I take on a percentage of sliding scale clients at $0-$180/mo.
 These slots are intended for those who are represented by the low end of [this sliding scale self-placement tool](https://static1.squarespace.com/static/54a1bf90e4b07c077787ed68/t/55d650e6e4b0bb73fdc7b993/1440108774760/GreenBottleSlidingScale.png).
 Book a connection call to get on the waitlist for this!

+If you think we might be a good fit, the first step is to schedule a free call so we can chat about your concerns and see if herbs are a good way to address them.

+{% include components/booking-widget.html
+  title="Schedule a free 15-minute intro call"
+  service="68ed21bf21132e5178047c4a"
+%}

 ##### Individual Herbal Sessions: